adhearsion/Telephony-Dev-Box/README.markdown

 ## Usage

-### (Asterisk only): Register your softphone
-The TDB VMs contain preconfigured "usera" and "userb" accounts for softphones.
-Use the following credentials to register:

-* Username: usera@asterisk.local-dev.mojolingo.com / Password: usera
-* Username: userb@asterisk.local-dev.mojolingo.com / Password: userb

 ### Create an Adhearsion app

 Configure it to connect to the platform of your choice using one of the following samples: